-Two master diamond cutters come to mind right away!
+One master diamond cutter come to mind right away!

-These guys are my favorite diamond cutters in all the world!
-They used to cut hearts and arrows diamonds for the Nice Ice private label.
+Brian Gavin is one of my favorite diamond cutters in all the world!
+His team used to cut hearts and arrows diamonds for the Nice Ice private label.
 Needless to say, I think a lot of their production quality… It’s the absolute best!

 I recommend them highly.
 I don’t think that it’s possible to buy a more spectacular diamond, anywhere at any price!
 This is probably why most of my clients buy their engagement rings from Brian Gavin Diamonds.

 I can’t even fathom the possibility of letting anybody else cut a diamond as rare as this.
 Imagine how incredible “The Foxfire Diamond” would be if it were cut to the precision of a hearts and arrows diamond?